andrey-kirillov/-ndrey/README.md

-This the most minimal manual NX monorepo setup
+This is the most minimal manual NX monorepo setup

 The most of the settings are default, only added what is required to run the build